blacklightpy/vaultofknowledge/Money.md

 It is to be noted that love itself is not value, it is possessive love that is value.
 That is, if an asset is shared, it does have a value, but it does not have monetary value.

-# Problems
-If an asset becomes scarce, or if it is a unique entity, it can be highly desired for and cause ego conflict.
+**1.** If an asset becomes scarce, or if it is a unique entity, it can be highly desired for and cause ego conflict.
 These assets can be of two types:
 - Survival necessities like food - scarcity eventualy leads to revolution for survival
-- Luxuries - Can cause ego frustration, and lead to occassional violence
+- Luxuries - Can cause ego frustration, and lead to occassional violence **Solution:-**

-# Solutions
-- **Survival:** Survival necessities must not be capitalized on.
+- Survival: Survival necessities must not be capitalized on.
 Humanity as a whole should work to ensure this basic requirement is fulfilled at all times.
-- **Luxuries:** Practice sharing, and the concept of letting go.
+- Luxuries: Practice sharing, and the concept of letting go.

-Money takes away freedom -> Desire to take back freedom -> Requires controlling assets -> Introduces money.
+**2.** Money takes away freedom -> Desire to take back freedom -> Requires controlling assets -> Introduces money.
 Desire to control your life makes it more difficult.